 1) a standard license to teach Spanish OR 2) a certificate of eligibility (or equivalent) to teach Spanish while working toward licensure

 A student must complete a total of 30 credits: 27 credits of course work and the 3 remaining credits dedicated to the development of an individual teaching portfolio based upon course work and work experiences/needs.
 There is no comprehensive examination.
 The courses should normally be distributed over the following areas:

-literature/culture OR civilization courses specifically tailored to the program*
+- Spanish literature/culture-civilizations courses tailored to the program

 *Before enrolling each term, students must have their course choices reviewed and approved by the Graduate Director.

 Each student will prepare a teaching portfolio, a 3 credit individual project that is to be completed and presented to a two-person committee during the year following the completion of the twenty-seven credits of course work.
 The student will select a portfolio director, specifically a professor with whom the student has taken courses at Rutgers, and in consultation with that director, choose another of the student’s professors or a pedagogy expert associated with the WLI core program, in order to form a two-person portfolio committee.
 The portfolio may be presented in person or via appropriate electronic means acceptable to all parties.

 Each student is encouraged but not required to participate in a study abroad program approved by the Graduate Director, in which graduate credits can be earned.
 The Department of Spanish and Portuguese offers summer study abroad programs in Spain and Peru .
 If the study abroad program is not offered through Rutgers, a student may transfer such credits earned elsewhere as a part of the Graduate School policy to accept up to 12 graduate transfer credits and apply them toward the total.